 - Hunt down bargains in charity shops and sales.

 - Set limits for spending on a night out.

 - You could maybe ditch the car and cycle to work – even taking the bus is likely to work out cheaper.

 Whatever you can do to cut back, write it into your plan and stick to it.

-Have a look at out article on cutting your costs to start paring away the essentials.
+Have a look at out article on cutting your costs to get you started.

 If you’re still struggling to make your repayments, the worst thing you can do is stick your head in the sand.
 Believe it or not, most lenders don’t want to see you in debt.
 Reclaiming property and possessions is really costly, as is going through the courts – so most creditors will use these options as very last resorts.

 Rather than hiding away from your debts, phone everyone you owe money to and explain your situation.

 - Give them details of your plan to cut back so they know that you’re doing all you can to pay them.